Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

   - Jun's thesis, meeting with Jun, and my ideas
   - Maybe consider submitting to camp?
   - the cogsci x gorilla grant if I want to recruit adult speakers for the classifier project (also Erjing's acquisition data)
+  - Maybe do a SPR first, then a comprehension question for a second study = separate participants with fillers and attention checkers
+    - afraid that participants will focus on the reflective resolution

 ## current research questions
 1. How syntactic factors (e.g., locality) and non-syntactic factors (e.g., animacy, logophoricity, empathy) impact reflexive resolution in Chinese?